Feeding Your 8- to 12-Month-Old

 As you expand your baby's palate, continue to give new foods a trial run (a few days to a week) to look for any allergic reactions.
 But:

 - Do not give honey until after a baby's first birthday.
 Honey may contain certain spores that, while harmless to adults, can cause botulism in babies.

 By the time babies are around 9 months old, they usually have the dexterity and coordination to take food between forefinger and thumb so that they can try feeding themselves with their fingers.
-You may want to provide a safe baby spoon as well, though it might be some time before your baby gets the hang of it.

 If you haven't already, have your baby join the rest of the family at meals.
 At this age, they enjoy being at the table.